Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Estimation of the mediator and outcome model parameters

-Choice of the split points $t_k$, $k=1,\dots,K$, can be flexible.
+The choice of the split points $t_k$, $k=1,\dots,K$, can be flexible.
 For example, following \cite{zhao2014covariate}, one can equally divide the time scale into $K$ intervals such that $t_k = \frac{(k-1)t_v^*}{K}$, where $t_v^*$ is the maximum observed failure time in the validation study.
-Notice that $\widehat{\bm\beta}^{(R)}$ will coincide with $\widehat{\bm\beta}^{(O1)}$ if we choose $K=1$ since there are no split points between $[0,t^*]$.
+Notice that $\widehat{\bm\beta}^{(R)}$ coincides with $\widehat{\bm\beta}^{(O1)}$ for $K=1$ since there are no split points between $[0,t^*]$.
 Performance of RRC with different number of $K$ is evaluated in Section \ref{sec:sim}.
-To determine the optimal number of risk sets ($K$), one can consider a range of candidate values of $K$, e.g., $K\in\{1,\dots,10\}$, and then use a cross-validation approach in the validation study samples to select the one with smallest mean-squared error or mean absolute error.
+To determine the optimal number of risk sets ($K$), one can also consider a range of candidate values of $K$, e.g., $K\in\{1,\dots,10\}$, and then use a cross-validation approach in the validation study samples to select the one with smallest mean squared error or mean absolute error.